-Column 2 UDA self assessable development Column 3 - UDA assessable development Column 1 Exempt development Column 3A Permissible development Column 3B Prohibited development All development specified in Schedule 1.
+Column 1 Exempt development UDA self Column 3 - UDA assessable development Column 2 UDA self assessable development Column 3A Permissible development Column 3B Prohibited development All development specified in Schedule 1.
 Material change of use for: park.
 Operational work in accordance with the agreed standards as stated in a UDA development approval.
 Material change of use for an environmentally relevant activity for which a code of environmental compliance has been made under the Environmental Protection Regulation 2008.
 All other development not specified in Column 1, Column 2 or Column 3B.
-In the special purpose (environmental protection agency hydraulics laboratory) zone, material change of use for: commercial uses industrial uses retail uses residential uses rural uses service, community and other uses (except for environmentally relevant activities) sport, recreation and entertainment uses (except for park) tourism uses.
+In the special purpose (environmental protection agency hydraulics laboratory) zone, material change of use for: commercial uses industrial uses retail uses retail uses residential uses rural uses service, community and other uses (except for environmentally relevant activities) sport, recreation and entertainment uses (except for park) tourism uses.

-Table 2: Description of works outlines the infrastructure items required to support the vision for the Fitzgibbon Urban Development Area.
+Table 3: Description of works outlines the infrastructure items required to support the vision for the Fitzgibbon Urban Development Area.